andrewrey/reactProject-treehouse2/README.md

 Continuation of the TeamTreehouse React Course building the Scoreboard application with create-react-app

 **TeamTreeHouse Scoreboard: React Components**
 This course is a continuation from the previous TeamTreeHouse React Basics course.
-It continues to cover the following projects, but this time uses the Create-React-App to build the scoreboard.
+It continues to cover the following topics, but this time uses the Create-React-App to build the scoreboard.

  1. Props
  2. State